The Complexity of Probabilistic Lobbying: Classical Complexity Results

+Recall the \textsc{Optimal Lobbying} problem ($\ol$) defined in Section~\ref{sec:introduction-motivation}.
+Again, The Lobby's target vector $\vec{Z}$ may assumed to be all ones, without loss of generality, so $\vec{Z}$ may be dropped from the input.

-Christian et al.~\cite{chr-fel-ros-sli:j:lobbying} proved that this problem is $\wtwo$-complete by a reduction from $k$-\textsc{Dominating Set} to $\ol$ (showing the lower bound) and from $\ol$ to \textsc{Independent}-$k$-\textsc{Dominating Set} (showing the upper bound).
+Christian et al.~\cite{chr-fel-ros-sli:j:lobbying} proved that this problem is $\wtwo$-complete by reducing from the $\wtwo$-complete problem $k$-\textsc{Dominating Set} to $\ol$ (showing the lower bound) and from $\ol$ to the $\wtwo$-complete problem \textsc{Independent}-$k$-\textsc{Dominating Set} (showing the upper bound).
 In particular, this implies $\np$-hardness of $\ol$.

 The following result focuses on the classical complexity of $\plp{VB}{SM}$ and $\plp{VB}{AM}$; the parameterized complexity of these problems will be studied in Section~\ref{sec:parameterized-complexity} and will make use of the proof of Theorem~\ref{thm:plpnp} below.

-To employ Christian et al.'s $\wtwo$-hardness result~\cite{chr-fel-ros-sli:j:lobbying}, we show that $\ol$ is a special case of $\plp{VB}{SM}$ and thus (parameterized) polynomial-time reduces to $\plp{VB}{SM}$.
+To employ the $\wtwo$-hardness result of Christian et al.~\cite{chr-fel-ros-sli:j:lobbying}, we show that $\ol$ is a special case of $\plp{VB}{SM}$ and thus (parameterized) polynomial-time reduces to $\plp{VB}{SM}$.
 Analogous arguments apply to $\plp{VB}{AM}$.

 \begin{theorem} $\plp{VB}{SM}$ and $\plp{VB}{AM}$ are $\np$-complete. \end{theorem}